 (3) The flow meters or other approved devices shall have and maintain an accuracy within five percent of the actual flow as installed.

-(4) The meters shall either be tested for accuracy on-site, as installed, every five (5) years beginning from the date of installation unless the Licensee demonstrates to the satisfaction of SWFWMD that a longer period of time for testing is warranted, or alternatively, the meter may be replaced with a factory calibrated or re-calibrated meter.
+(4) The meters shall either be tested for accuracy onsite, as installed, every five (5) years beginning from the date of installation unless the Licensee demonstrates to the satisfaction of SWFWMD that a longer period of time for testing is warranted, or alternatively, the meter may be replaced with a factory calibrated or re-calibrated meter.
 If testing is performed as the means of ensuring accuracy of in-service metering, the test shall be performed by a person certified in the equipment used.
 If the actual flow is found to vary greater than 5% from the measured flow, the Licensee shall have the meter re-calibrated or replaced, whichever is necessary.
 Documentation of the test and a certificate of re-calibration, if applicable, shall be submitted within 30 days of each test or re-calibration using SWFWMD Form LEG R.021.01 (04/09).

 (5) The meters shall be installed in a straight length of pipe where there is a least an upstream length equal to ten (10) times the outside pipe diameter and a downstream length equal to two (2) times the outside pipe diameter.
 Where there is not at least a length equal to ten (10) times the diameter upstream available, flow straightening vanes shall be used in the line.